agarabhishek/iam-lens-mcp/README.md

 ## Troubleshooting

-### "Principal does not exist" Error" / "Account not found" Error"
+### "Principal does not exist" Error / "Account not found" Error
 - Ensure that `iam-collect.jsonc` is correctly configured and points to the right data directory
 - Ensure that the path to `iam-collect.jsonc` is absolute and the `storage.path` value in the config file is also absolute.